Property Tax Lab

 The VOA's Welsh AVM: a working precedent

-The VOA has already built and deployed an AVM for the 2028 Council Tax revaluation in Wales, covering 1.5 million domestic properties.
-The model uses a Gaussian Markov Random Field to estimate continuous spatial variation in property values across Wales, rather than relying on fixed geographic zones.
+The VOA has built and deployed an AVM for the 2028 Council Tax revaluation in Wales, covering 1.5 million properties.
+The model uses a Gaussian Markov Random Field to estimate continuous spatial variation, and was externally assured by the IAAO as "more than satisfactory".

-This is significant for England because it demonstrates that the VOA already holds workable property attribute data and has built the institutional capability to run a mass appraisal system.
-The question is whether these can scale.
+This demonstrates the VOA holds workable attribute data and has built the institutional capability for mass appraisal.
+The question is whether it can scale.

 Wales vs England: the scaling challenge